HAZWOPER 40-Hour Training

 Time of Completion

-Once you enroll in the OSHA 10-hour Construction Outreach Training course you have six months from the time you start this course to complete it in order to receive credit.
+Once you enroll in the online HAZWOPER 40-Hour training course you have six months from the time you start this course to complete it in order to receive credit.
 After six months, your account will expire and you will be required to purchase the course again if you wish to complete it.